Rhinostone/gina/framework/v0.3.15-alpha.4/core/plugins/lib/security-headers/hide-powered-by/README.md

 response is written.

 **Isaac engine (`server.isaac.js`) — use `server.hidePoweredBy: true`
-instead of (or in addition to) this middleware**: Isaac writes `X-Powered-By` directly via 15 `response.writeHead({ 'X-Powered-By': ... })` sites. `writeHead` bypasses the `setHeader`/`removeHeader` interface entirely — once `writeHead` is called with the headers object, those headers are committed regardless of any prior `removeHeader` call.
-This middleware still runs and calls removeHeader on Isaac (no-op since the header isn't set at middleware time), but `writeHead` then emits the header directly to the client.
-The middleware therefore does NOT suppress the header on Isaac.
+instead of (or in addition to) this middleware**: Isaac emits `X-Powered-By` via the `_setPoweredByHeader(headers)` helper at `server.isaac.js:572-577`, which writes the header into the headers object passed to `writeHead(...)` at every `/_gina/*` built-in endpoint (~15 sites: health, metrics, info, cache stats, inspector SSE, agent, indexes, reveal, etc.), plus one direct `setHeader` site at L1188 for the routing.json asset endpoint. `writeHead` commits its headers object before any user middleware runs, so this plugin's `removeHeader('x-powered-by')` cannot intercept on Isaac (the call runs, but the header was never set on the `res` object at middleware time).
+The middleware is a no-op on Isaac.

-The framework-level `server.hidePoweredBy` settings flag closes that gap.
+ALL of the Isaac emit sites are gated on `options.hidePoweredBy`, so flipping the setting closes the gap across the entire surface in one edit.
 Set it in your bundle's `config/settings.json`:

 ```jsonc
 {